 Yet, I got into an early existential crisis of sorts… Obsessively thinking about food rather than politics, after a year, I registered for a nightly program at L’Academie de Cuisine in Gaithersburg, Maryland.
 After a lot of hesitation, I decided to take a plunge, and left my job to give food a real try.
 I have never looked back.
-In 2007, prompted by the Director of the Mexican Cultural Institute I launched Mexican Table.
+In 2007, prompted by the Director of the Mexican Cultural Institute in Washington, D.C., I launched Mexican Table.

-Mexican Table is a culinary program which consists of a series of cooking demonstrations, tasting dinners and workshops.
+Mexican Table is a culinary program which consists of a series of live cooking demonstrations, tasting dinners and workshops.
 Through this program I try to swing a window wide open into the fascinating world of Mexican cuisine.
 I help familiarize people with its ingredients and cooking techniques, with a sprinkling of culture, history and traditions.

-As friends and students of my program know, there is never enough time for me to say all I want to convey.
+As friends and students of my live program know, there is never enough time for me to say all I want to convey.
 In my continuous amazement of what I have yet to learn and taste, I am humbled and fascinated by each finding, whether traveling through Mexico or cooking at the Institute, in my kitchen or other kitchens with other cooks.
 I love to share this information.

 Each recipe included in my blog, TV series or cookbook exists because I love it.
-I test it until it becomes a magical potion, for my classes or family meals.
-Having lived here for more than a dozen years, I understand some of the challenges of raising a family in the US and putting a meal on the table for picky eaters.
-I also try my best to make each class, each episode, each blog post as meaningful as I can for those who take the time to come to my classes and events.
-I am deeply thankful for their participation.
-Thank you!
+I test every recipe until it becomes a magic potion, for my classes, episodes or family meals.
+Having lived here for more than fifteen years, I understand some of the challenges of raising a family in the US and putting a meal on the table for picky eaters.
+I also try my best to make each class, each episode, each blog post as meaningful as I can for those who take the time to connect.
+I am deeply grateful: Thank you!
 I started this blog, have developed and created each episode, every book chapter, because and for you.